 Pre-contractual disclosure is the most common form of franchise-specific regulation and all those countries that require this are heavily influenced by the US Uniform Disclosure Document (US UFDD).

 Pre-contractual disclosure must usually be given between 10 and 21 days prior to the execution of the franchise agreement.
 Malaysia, Taiwan and Brazil require disclosure at least 10 days prior to the execution of a franchise agreement.
-Korea requires only five days, while the Canadian states all require 14 days, Mexico 30 days, China 20 days and Vietnam 15 days.
+Korea requires only five days, while the Canadian provinces and territories all require 14 days, Mexico 30 days, China 20 days and Vietnam 15 days.

 i Cooling-off period

 A number of countries such as Malaysia, Mexico and Taiwan require a cooling-off period during which the franchisee can withdraw from the relationship without penalty.
 These range from a 30-day cooling-off period in Mexico23 to five days in Taiwan.24

 Following the lead of the US UFDD, most countries that require pre-contractual disclosure require the same sort of information to be disclosed to the potential franchisees, although the details tend to vary.
 The information generally required to be disclosed is discussed below.

 Every country with franchise-specific disclosure legislation requires the franchisor to give some basic details about its business.
 The amount of detail that has to be disclosed varies from rudimentary information about the franchisor (such as in Indonesia or Japan), to more detailed information about the franchisor's business experience, its history of development and information about the business experience of the main people involved on the franchisor's side such as its directors and manager.
 Not surprisingly, the countries with pure franchise regulations such as Canada and Malaysia require a franchisor to provide more franchise-specific information than others.